CICE-Consortium/CICE/doc/source/intro/quickstart.rst

 Software requirements are noted in this :ref:`software` section.

+Porting information can be found in the :ref:`porting` section and a special porting section for personal computers is in the :ref:`laptop` section.

 From your main CICE directory, execute::

   ./cice.setup -c ~/mycase1 -g gx3 -m testmachine -s diag1,thread -p 8x1